Amelia2675/3D-Indoor-Scene-Long-Tail-Segmentation/README.md

 <img width="525" alt="image" src="https://user-images.githubusercontent.com/109503040/225255826-bee6ff09-c954-4552-8414-110846a35eb4.png">

+## Mixing technique
+Create new training samples by combining two augmented scene.
+Object instances are implicitly placed into novel out-of-context environments.
+Thus, the semantics can be inferred from local structure.
+We tried this method but didn't get improvement on the results.

 ## Experiments
 We trained the model with different settings for 200 epochs each stage. (ce stands for cross-entropy loss and focal stands for mentioned category-balanced focal loss.
 While ts means adding instance sampling for tail categories in data augmentation.)